postalsys/mailauth/README.md

 #### getDmarcRecord(domain, resolver)

-Returns parsed DMARC DNS record for a domain, or a subdomain.
+Returns parsed DMARC DNS record for a domain or a subdomain (or) `false` is no record exists.

 ```
 const getDmarcRecord = require('mailauth/lib/dmarc/get-dmarc-record');